erturian/table_encounter/Actions.md

     - c) does nothing

 > [!Note]
-> If the enemy character is targeted by this attack because they took an Aid action this turn, they cannot take cover but can return fire without spending AP.
+> If the enemy character is targeted by this attack after they took an Aid action this turn, they cannot take cover but can return fire without spending AP.

 ### 2. Shooting
 The shooting model now rolls a number of dice equal to its ballistics value.